Access the wealth hidden in your luxury assets.

-These often come with short terms — sometimes as little as four months — and could come with potentially high repayments, depending on how much you take out.
+These often come with short terms — sometimes as little as four months — and could come with potentially high repayments depending on how much you took out.
 If you aren’t able to repay the loan, you’ll likely have to give up ownership of the luxury item.

 How do I choose the best provider for me?

-Finding the right provider for you depends on what type of item you have, how much you want to borrow and more.
-Take a look at the following factors when comparing lenders.
+Finding the right provider for you depends on what type of item you have, how much you want to borrow and a few other factors, including:

 - Items accepted.
 While you can find lenders like Borro and Vorrow that accept most luxury items, some specialize in one thing, like jewelry or cars.
 Make sure the lender accepts the item you’d like to sell before applying.